kapouer/express-dom/README.md

   If `output !== false`, express-dom writes or pipe it to the response.
   A plugin can set response status, `output` and let other plugins change it, or can directly handle response and set `output` to false (or do nothing).

+* settings.priority (integer, default 0)
+  This defines separate pools (and queues) for allocating instances.
+  Used in conjonction with `prioritize` helper (installed by default), it helps avoiding deadlocks when a page needs other pages during its prerending.

 ## Bundled plugins